-Fecal Coliforms/E. coli (To be used when there is (i) a violation of 5.3.1 (a) or both 5.3.1 (a) and (b).
-The CNMI Department of Public Health and Environmental Services sets drinking water standards and has determined that the presence of fecal coliforms or E. coli is serious health concern.
+- (j) Fecal Coliforms/E. coli (To be used when there is a violation of 5.3.1 (a) or both 5.3.1 (a) and (b).
+The Department of Public Health and Environmental Services sets drinking water standards and has determined that the presence of fecal coliforms or E. coli is serious health concern.
 Fecal coliforms and E. coli are generally not harmful themselves, but their presence in drinking water is serious because they usually are associated with sewage or animal wastes.
 The presence of these bacteria in drinking water is generally a result of a problem with water treatment or the pipes which distribute the water, and indicates that the water may be contaminated with organisms that can cause disease.
-Disease symptoms may include diarrhea, cramps, nausea, and possibly jaundice, and associated headaches and fatigue.
-These symptoms, however, are not just associated with disease-causing organisms in drinking water, but also may be caused by a number of factors other than your drinking water.
-EPA has set an enforceable drinking water standard for fecal coliforms and E. coli to reduce the risk of these adverse health effects.
+Disease symptoms may include diarrhea, cramps, nausea, and possibly jaundice, and associated headaches and fatigue. symptoms, however, are not just associated with disease-causing organisms in drinking water, but also may be caused by a number of factors other than your drinking water.
+The Department has set an enforceable drinking water standard for fecal coliforms and E. coli to reduce the risk of these adverse health effects.
 Under this standard all drinking water samples must be free of these bacteria.
-Drinking water which meets this standard is associated with little or none of this risk and should be considered safe.
-Commonwealth and local health authorities recommend that consumers take the following precautions: (To be inserted by the public water system, according to instructions from Commonwealth or local authorities).

-(k) Microbiological contaminants (for use when there is a violation of the treatment technique requirements for filtration and disinfection in Part 10).
+Drinking water which meets this standard is associated with little or none of this risk Commonwealth and local health and should be considered safe. authorities recommend that consumers take the following precautions: Before consuming 1) bring water to a rolling boil for a period of not less than one (1) minute or 2) add two teaspoons of near 5% strength sodium hypochlorite solution (CloroxTM, PurexTM, etc.) per one hundred (100) gallons of water [approximately (5) drops per gallon] and let stand for 30 minutes before using, or as may be prescribed by the Division. - (k) Microbiological contaminants (for use when there is a violation of the treatment technique requirements for filtration and disinfection in Part 10).
 The Department of Public Health and Environmental Services sets drinking water standards and has determined that the presence of microbiological contaminants are a health concern at certain levels of exposure.
 If water is inadequately treated, microbiological contaminants in that water may cause disease.
 Disease symptoms may include diarrhea, cramps, nausea, and possibly jaundice, and any associated headaches and fatigue.
-These symptoms, however, are not just associated with diseasecausing organisms in drinking water, but also may be caused by a number of factors other than your drinking water.
+These symptoms, however, are not just associated with disease-causing organisms in drinking water, but also may be caused by a number of factors other than your drinking water.
 The Department has set enforceable requirements for treating drinking water to reduce the risk of these adverse health effects.
 Treatment such as filtering and disinfecting the water removes or destroys microbiological contaminants.
 Drinking water which is treated to meet Department requirements is associated with little to none of this risk and should be considered safe.